Blog

 How long does rollout usually take?

-Most teams can pilot this model in one project within a day and standardize within two weeks.
+Most teams can pilot this model in one project within a day.
+Standardization typically takes one to two weeks.

 Can this work without asking clients to log in?

 Yes.
-A no-login client page is often the fastest way to increase adoption and reduce communication friction.
+A no-login client page often increases adoption and reduces communication friction.

 What KPI should we monitor first?